rsachdeva/drive-deposits/README.md

         | jq
 ```

+The sort key in DynamoDB combines delta growth and created_at timestamp as a composite value, ensuring consistent
+ordering through DynamoDB's native sorting capabilities.
+When delta growth values match exactly between portfolios, the
+created_at portion of the sort key determines their relative position in ascending or descending order.

 * **Maturity date:** The date when a deposit or investment reaches its full value or the end of its term.
 * **Sorting capabilities with top_k based on maturity date:** DriveDeposits allows sorting by maturity date,
   retrieving the top 'k' deposits (where 'k' is the number defined by the user in the query) in ascending or descending